cloudmesh-community/case/README.md

 Raspberry PI's are inexpensive and in contrast to a compute server that cost about $15K, one can get a fully operational PI for less than
 $50.
-Despite its low cost a number of PIs are an ideal platform for developing prototype clusters to use for development of non memory intense cluster services.
+Despite its low cost a number of PIs are an ideal platform for developing prototype clusters to use for development of non-memory intense cluster services.
 Naturally it does not have the same compute or memory power as a number of $15K servers have, but to showcase some of the software services and tools needed to build more expensive